ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 ```

 <a name="appending"></a>

-## Learn how to append data to an exisiting DataFrame
+## Learn how to append data to an existing DataFrame

 We can also append data to the DataFrame.
 This is done using the following syntax: